Starting a business in France: expert advice from Business Solutions Atlantic France

 Starting a business in France is not complicated and administrative formalities for the establishment of international companies have been greatly reduced in recent years: setting up a business only takes 3.5 days in France – compared to 4.5 in the UK and 10.5 in Germany.

 Nevertheless, certain steps must be taken to avoid your time being wasted or issues arising later on.
-We therefore strongly recommend that you be accompanied by a legal firm specialised in business law, in order for your installation process in France to be carried out as smoothly as possible.
+We therefore strongly recommend that you be accompanied by a legal firm specialised in business law to provide you with legal advice, in order for your installation process in France to be carried out as smoothly as possible.

 Financing options for a business in France